-W/by aanh i tha VIOWAT window show no images or poor-qualit v image?
-VVIIV uoes uie viewei WILIOOW SHOW HO images or poor-quain v images (

-The power management function of your computer may be active.
+Why does the viewer window show no images or poor-quality images?

+- □ The built-in MOTION EYE camera cannot be shared by more than one software application.
+If another software application is using the camera, exit the application before using the built-in MOTION EYE camera. - □ The viewer window may show some noise, for example horizontal streaks, if you view a rapid-moving object.
+This is normal and does not indicate a malfunction. - □ If the problem persists, restart your computer.

+Why are captured images poor in quality?

+- □ The images captured under the fluorescent light may show reflections of light. - □ A dark portion in captured images may appear as a noise. - □ If the lens protection cover is dirty, you cannot take a clear shot.
+Clean the cover.
+See Handling the Built-in MOTION EYE Camera (page 145).

+Why do captured images contain dropped frames and audio interruptions?

+- □ The effect settings on your software application may cause dropped frames.
+See the help file included with your software application for more information. - □ There may be more software applications running than your computer can handle.
+Exit the applications that you are not currently using. - □ The power management function of your computer may be active.
 Check the CPU performance.

-The built-in MOTION EYE camera cannot be shared by more than one software application.
-If another software application is using the camera, exit the application before using the built-in MOTION EYE camera.
-The video memory of your computer may be insufficient for displaying images from the built-in MOTION EYE camera.
-Lowering the resolution or reducing the colors of the LCD screen might help.
-The viewer window may show some noise, for example horizontal streaks, if you view a rapid-moving object.
-This is normal and does not indicate a malfunction.
-If the problem persists, restart your computer.
-W hy are captured images poor in quality?
-The images captured under the fluorescent light may show reflections of light.
-A dark portion in captured images may appear as a noise.
-If the lens protection cover is dirty, you cannot take a clear shot.
-Clean the cover.
-See Handling the Built-in MOTION EYE Camera (page 141) .
-W hy do captured images contain dropped frames and audio interruptions?
-The effect settings on your software application may cause dropped frames.
-See the help file included with your software application for more information.
-There may be more software applications running than your computer can handle.
-Exit the applications that you are no currently using.